Hobson Street, Macclesfield – sinkhole repair works

 Cheshire East Highways Works

-- The highway civil works are programmed to start mid October 2020, following completion on the demolition works
+- The highway civil works are programmed to start early November 2020, following completion on the demolition works.

 - Programmed start of culvert investigations and the installation of the manhole on Ryle Street for mid October 2020